aluxnimm/outlookcaldavsynchronizer/README.md

 In the General Options Dialog you can change settings which are used for all synchronization profiles.

 - **Automatically check for newer versions** set to false to disable checking for updates.
+- **Check Internet connection before sync run** checks if an interface is up and if www.google.com can be resolved with a DNS query before each sync run to avoid error reports if network is unavailable after hibernate for example.
+Disable this option if you are in a local network without DNS or google.com blocked.
 - **Store data in roaming folder** set to true if you need to store state and profile data in the AppData\Roaming\ directory for roaming profiles in a AD domain for example.
 When changing this option, a restart of Outlook is required.
 - **Fix invalid settings** Fixes invalid settings automatically, when synchronization profiles are edited.